dimaga/RoboND-Rover-Project/README.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

-Instead of providing explicit thresholds for color selection, I have trained machine learning classifiers from sklearn library against labelled images:
+Instead of comparing colors against explicit thresholds, I have tought a few machine learning classifiers from sklearn library with labelled images.
+Such an approach should scale better to realistic environment, where color classification can also be substituted with fully convolutional deep neural network.
+Also, machine learning relieved me from tedious work of manually adjusting the thresholds, which includes more of a black art rather than engineering

 [example_rock1]: ./calibration_images/example_rock1.jpg
 [example_rock1_mask]: ./calibration_images/example_rock1_mask.png